segmentio/segment-docs/src/connections/destinations/catalog/youbora/index.md

 ### Video Playback Seek Started/Completed

-When the video content actully begins playing, you should use our [Video Playback Seek Started](/docs/connections/spec/video/#playback-events) and [Video Playback Seek Completed](/docs/connections/spec/video/#playback-events) events.
+When the video content actually begins playing, use the [Video Playback Seek Started](/docs/connections/spec/video/#playback-events) and [Video Playback Seek Completed](/docs/connections/spec/video/#playback-events) events.
 Youbora internally calculates the duration of the seek but if you would prefer to provide this